 \subsection{Baseline Foundation Models}

-We selected two state-of-the-art foundation models, CLIP and DINOv2, to conduct our studies in this paper.
+We selected two SOTA foundation models, CLIP and DINOv2, to conduct our studies in this paper.
 These models proved to be generalizable across different downstream tasks \cite{oquab2024DINOv2learningrobustvisual, radford2021learningtransferablevisualmodels} and achieved very competitive results with zero-shot learning.
-Previous works \cite{zhang2024learningadaptfoundationmodel, cui2024surgicaldinoadapterlearningfoundation} also proved that fine-tuning these models using, for example LoRA, could lead to SOTA performance on specific downstream tasks.
+Previous works \cite{zhang2024learningadaptfoundationmodel, cui2024surgicaldinoadapterlearningfoundation} also showed that fine-tuning these models using, for example, LoRA, could lead to SOTA performance on specific downstream tasks.